The Soil, Base Layer and Living Medium of a Hot Spring

 In this study[21], soil samples from a hot spring in Tapovan (UTTARAKHAND, India) were collected for analysis.
 14 bacterial phyla with 486 species were identified.
 The dominant bacterial phyla are represented by Firmicutes (63%), Proteobacteria (19.99%) and Thermi (12.79%)…

-The Proteobacteria phylum accounts for 19.99% of the soil microbiota in this hot spring.
+The Proteobacteria phylum represents 19.99% of the soil microbiota in this hot spring.
 In humans, it is the third most abundant phylum in the microbiota, after Firmicutes and Bacteroidetes.
 It has been identified in the intestine, stomach (gastric species), liver (enterohepatic species), lungs, etc.

 The number of bacterial species identified in the soil of this hot spring is 486, compared to the average human microbiota of 160.
 The diversity of species in the soil of this hot spring is therefore considerable.